jeremycolin/typescript-top-errors/README.md

 # TypeScript Top Errors

-Get the top errors in your repository
+Get the top TypeScript errors in your codebase

 ## Quick Start